Pandas Series.drop()

 7. Remove List of Rows From Pandas Series

-Let’s also see how to remove multiple elements from the pandas Series by Index number.
-For instance, the list [1,3,5] are passed into drop() function which will remove the specified list of rows from the Series.
+Let’s also see how to remove multiple elements from the Pandas Series by Index number.
+For instance, the list [1,3,5] is passed into the drop() function which will remove the specified list of rows from the Series.

 # Remove list of rows from pandas series